oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  2. The payload MAY contain one or more digests of Disclosures to enable selective disclosure of the respective claims, created and formatted as described below.
  3. The payload MAY contain one or more decoy digests to obscure the actual number of claims in the SD-JWT, created and formatted as described in (#decoy_digests).
  4. The payload MAY contain one or more non-selectively disclosable claims.
  5. The payload MAY also contain Holder's public key(s) or reference(s) thereto, as well as further claims such as `iss`, `iat`, etc. as defined or required by the application using SD-JWTs.
+See (#holder_public_key_claim) for more details.
  6. The payload MUST NOT contain the reserved claims `_sd` or `...` except for the purpose of transporting digests as described below.
  7. The same digest value MUST NOT appear more than once in the SD-JWT.